Best Chipmunk Poison in 2021 | Poison Peanuts for Chipmunks

 After consuming the bait, the first dead chipmunks should start to appear within four to five days.

-- A hard and chewy composition, well suited for a chipmunks teeth
+- A hard and chewy composition, they are suitable for chipmunks teeth.

-- Can be broken up and easily distributed without the need for a bait trap
+- Can be broken up and easily without a bait trap.

 Tomcat All-Weather Bait Chunx